 The Hebrew Tanakh (known to Christians as the Old Testament) claimed that Christ would come and bring salvation to the Jews, and would defeat their enemies.
 The Jews were waiting for Christ at the time of his coming, but they did not believe in him when they saw him.
 Even to this day, Jews who are not Christians are still waiting for the first coming of Christ.

 When Christ came to earth he was rejected by the Jews.
-Because of this, and the fact that they sentenced him to death, many Christians believe that God in turn completely rejected the Jews from being his people.
+Because of this, and the fact that they sentenced him to death, many Christians believe that God in turn has forgotten the Jews, and completely rejected them from being his people.
 They believe in what is referred to as ‘Replacement Theology’, where Christians have replaced the Jews as God’s people.

 Replacement Theology claims that Biblical prophecies and promises concerning the Jews are now directed towards the Christian church — which is considered to have replaced Israel as ‘spiritual Israel’.
 Many verses in the prophetic books of the Old Testament concerning Israel or the Jews are considered to be allegorically referring to Christians.